 The initiative called for youngsters to participate by donating toys in different ways.

-As well as being able to drop off toys in person at special TANG donation centers in local malls, donations could also be pledged via a special website.
+As well as being able to drop off toys in person at special TANG donation centres in local malls, donations could also be pledged via a special website.

 The site allowed user to earn points by playing fun-filled games which could then be used to purchase a virtual toy.
 For every virtual toy donated, TANG purchased an actual toy and donated it to the agreed charities on behalf of the child.